 - How to migrate servers and data

 - How to decommission the old environment

-Hartman’s bank M&A advisory staff can play a critical role in the all-important contract negotiation stage of a merger, including identifying all contracts in the due diligence phase with corresponding termination and notification dates.
+Hartman’s bank mergers and acquisitions advisory staff can play a critical role in the all-important contract negotiation stage of a merger, including identifying all contracts in the due diligence phase with corresponding termination and notification dates.
 Hartman can help banks identify vendors early and begin negotiations quickly, which is crucial to a smooth merger.